ejlly/Mandelbrot_Fractal_Explorer/README.md

 ### To generate the Julia fractal corresponding to a specific point you are seeing on the screen, you must :

-- Press n on your keyboard
+- Press j on your keyboard

 - Click on the corresponding point with your mouse